 This section goes over basic bank account information to see what cash is in your business bank accounts.
 Most companies are not going to own stocks or bonds, but fill out this section if any are held by the company.

 Notes Receivable / Accounts Receivable

 These are simple yes/no questions.
 The answer for many businesses will be no. Answer yes to notes receivable and you should also attach a list of those notes receivable to your Offer In Compromise.
 A list is not required for accounts receivable if your business has some when submitting a business Offer In Compromise, but the assigned IRS agent might ask for it later.

 Most businesses are not holding any real estate and should write “N/A” in this section.
 An Offer In Compromise is extremely unlikely to be accepted if the business owns real estate and the equity is more than the tax amount due.
 Make sure that if you do include real estate here, you value it with any flaws and defects the property has.
 Most properties are not perfect, and you want to give an accurate valuation.

 The same logic applies here.
 You want to discount the vehicles for any problems and cosmetic issues that they have.
 Do a comparison on KBB and Edmunds.
 Pick the lowest one.
-For purposes of settlement it is better to lease.
+For purposes of settlement, it is better to lease.

-Pro tip: If the IRS later argues that a payment is ending so it should not be considering an expense here are the best counter-arguments to get the expense included: If leased: By the time the lease is up and a new vehicle is needed.
+Pro tip: If the IRS later argues that payment is ending so it should not be considered an expense here are the best counter-arguments to get the expense included: If leased: By the time the lease is up and a new vehicle is needed.
 If purchased: The vehicle will be so old and run down by then, a new vehicle will be needed by the time this payment is up.

 Other Business Equipment